 Chapel services are held on Wednesday mornings at 10 AM.
 This is a great time of singing and hearing a Bible story or object lesson.
 Parents are welcome and encouraged to attend chapel.
-Visitors must sign up to attend chapels.
-Please click here to use the Google Form to sign-up.

 P.7.0 MISCELLANEOUS

 P.7.1 Clothing Guidelines